 ON THIS PAGE: You will find out more about the changes and medical problems that can be a sign of gallbladder cancer.
 Use the menu to see other pages.

 People with gallbladder cancer may experience the following symptoms or signs.
 Symptoms are changes that you can feel in your body.
 Signs are changes in something measured, like taking your blood pressure or doing a lab test.
 Together, symptoms and signs can help describe a medical problem.
-Sometimes, people with gallbladder cancer do not show any of these symptoms.
-Or, these symptoms may be caused by a medical condition that is not cancer, such as a stomach virus.
+Sometimes, people with gallbladder cancer do not have any of these changes.
+Or, the cause of a symptom may be a different medical condition that is not cancer, such as a stomach virus.

 Gallbladder cancer is usually not found at an early stage because the gallbladder is located deep inside the body and sometimes there may be no symptoms at all.
 Therefore, gallbladder cancer can be difficult to detect during routine physical examinations.
 Sometimes, gallbladder cancer is found unexpectedly after removal of the gallbladder for another reason, such as gallstones or infection of the gallbladder.
 When symptoms do occur, they include the following:

 Jaundice (yellowing of the skin, including the gums and inner lips, and yellowing of the whites of the eyes)